deeplearningbrasil/mars-gym/docs/source/quick_start.rst

   '.../test_cc25c002c7.csv',
   '.../metadata.csv']

 The :code:`BasePrepareDataFrames` is highly configurable and parameterizable.
-In general, the output of this job is the split and processed dataset to be used by MARS.
+In general, the output of this job is the split and processed datasets to be used by MARS.

 * `DATASET_DIR/train_cc25c002c7.csv`
 * `DATASET_DIR/val_cc25c002c7.csv`